haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Fgl was the fastest 34 times
+ * Fgl was the fastest 33 times
+ * Hash-Graph was the fastest 2 times

- There was 2 ex-aequo
+ There was 1 ex-aequo

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Fgl was 1.83 times faster than Hash-Graph
+ * Fgl was 1.87 times faster than Hash-Graph

 ## creation